 The state is in the process of developing an internal training program in coordination with the National Training Center.
 Past practice has been the utilization of out of state resources for the state's training needs.
 The state has submitted an application to NTC and is in the process of certifying a single instructor.
 The initial certification will be for NAS Part A. It is anticipated the program will expand to include additional instructor certifications.

-The State has reviewed the Special Emphasis areas identified in the FY 2021 MCSAP Planning Memo.
-Specific to the identified emphasis areas:
+The State has reviewed the Special Emphasis areas identified in the FY 2022 MCSAP Planning Memo.
+Initiatives specific to Rural roads are discussed above in Paragraph 4.
+Specific to the additional identified emphasis areas: